aws-samples/automating-sentiment-analysis/README.md

 ## Automating Sentiment Analysis

 This reference solution automates the process of analyzing the sentiment of customer reviews and visualizing the results in Amazon QuickSight.
-It also introduces parallel processing by leveraging AWS Step Functions Map state and SDK service integrations.
+It also introduces parallel processing by leveraging AWS Step Functions Map state in Distributed mode and SDK service integrations.

 ![Architecture Diagram](images/architecture-diagram.png)